Registrar’s Office Mission Statement

 The Family Educational Rights and Privacy Act (FERPA) is a Federal law designed to protect the privacy of student records.
 Learn More

-Bainbridge State College is legally and ethically obligated to protect the confidentiality of students’ records.
+ABAC at Bainbridge is legally and ethically obligated to protect the confidentiality of students’ records.
 The Office of the Registrar provides several resources to help faculty and staff learn about student privacy rights and responsibilities.

 FERPA regulations apply to all students whether in traditional or distance learning courses.